|Process Component Description||Business Partner Data Management|

 |Endpoint Activation||By Scoping of Process Component||Operations|

-The web service interface Query Contact In enables you to connect external applications to your solution and to query and read contacts in your system.
-The web service interface Query Contact In is relevant if your company wants to access and manage business partner data from external applications.
+The web service interface "Manage Contact In" enables you to connect external applications to your SAP Business ByDesign system and to create and edit contacts in your system.
+The web service interface "Manage Contact In" is relevant if your company wants to access and manage business partner data from external applications.

-The web service interface Query Contact In offers the operation Find By Elements.
+The web service interface "Manage Contact In" offers the operations "MaintainBundle" and "CheckMaintainBundle".

-Here is an example of a simple web service request, which seeks for all contacts related to customer MS2400 (Akron Heating):
+Here is an example of a simple web service request:

 You can find general information about Web services, their structure and consumption in the Web Services documentation.